It

 input AC/DC Adapter (117V input unit is a standard.)

-PRE-DIALING TIME DELAY (New features for AP15-3)
+PRE-DIALING TIME DELAY

-current.
-The programmed value is stored in EEROM using the following command:
+value is stored in EEROM using the following command:

-where n1 and n2 form two hexadecimal notated statement.
-Each count provides one
+hexadecimal notated statement.
+Each count provides one second delay.
+For

-delay.
-MAD00 which produces the factory default value of zero seconds.
-The
+example, MAD05 provides five seconds delay.
+MAD00 which produces the factory default

-command takes approximately five mill-second in AP15-3 before AP15-3 transmits
+value of zero seconds.
+The command takes approximately five mill-second in

-an ASCII character of ‘C’ which indicates the end of EEROM programming of that
+AP15-3 before AP15-3 transmits an ASCII character of ‘C’ which indicates the

 The bit 5 of AP15 control register 3